 As the memorial park will be staged it is not expected to cause mass habitat loss at any point in time that cannot be compensated by revegetation works.
-Riparian lands are available to be used for restoration of Cumberland Plain Woodland, which would result in an approximately 10:1 ratio for vegetation restored versus vegetation lost or modified.
+Riparian lands are available to be used for restoration of Cumberland Plain Woodland, which would result in more than a 10:1 ratio for vegetation restored versus vegetation lost or modified.

-Travers bushfire & ecology recommends that a site wide integrated vegetation management plan be prepared as part of any development applications that stages the restoration works and outlines the vegetation and fauna habitat enrichment works that can be undertaken to achieve an overall positive biodiversity conservation outcome onsite, especially to control African Olive in Moist Shale Woodland on the steep northern slopes.
+Travers bushfire & ecology recommends that a site wide integrated vegetation management plan be prepared as part of any development applications that stages the restoration works and outlines the vegetation and fauna habitat enrichment works that can be undertaken to achieve an overall positive biodiversity conservation outcome onsite, especially to control African Olive on the steep northern slopes.